cityresearch/map673/module-03/lesson-03.md

 }
 ```

-These techniques are suitable when we want to fix the map within specific dimensions within an overall page layout.
+These techniques are good when we want to fix the map within specific dimensions within an overall page layout.
 But, suppose we want our map to fill the entire browser window?
-In one sense this is beneficial because we don't necessarily need to make guesses about the user's screen resolution or browser size.
-The map will expand to the full extent.
-We would then place other elements (e.g., map titles, legends, interface controls, side panels) on top of the map itself.
+In one sense this is beneficial, because we don't necessarily need to make guesses about the user's screen resolution or browser size.
+The map will simply expand to the full extent.
+The implication for the design of the interface and the rest of the page layout, then, is to place other elements on top of the map itself.

 How do we accomplish this?

-Making a web map go full screen relatively easy to do with a few changes to the CSS rules we are applying to the `div` element that contains our Leaflet map.
+It's relatively easy to do with a few changes to the CSS rules we are applying to the `div` element we're using to hold our Leaflet map.
 First, we're going to give it a CSS property of `position` with a value of `absolute`.
-The `position` CSS property is the key to mastering layout using CSS, and you should read more about [CSS Layout - The Position Property](http://www.w3schools.com/css/css_positioning.asp) and the [position CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/position).
+The `position` CSS property is the key for mastering layout using CSS, and you should read more about [CSS Layout - The Position Property](http://www.w3schools.com/css/css_positioning.asp) and the [position CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/position).

+In this case, the value of `absolute` will take our `map` element out of the "normal" flow of elements within the document and position it relative to its (non-static) parent element, which is the body.
+In other words, it positions the div element with its x/y origin point (its top, left corner pixel) in the upper left of the document body.
+Using CSS we then give it a width of 100%, because we want it to fill the entire width of this body element.
+Two more declarations ensure that the top of the element is zero pixels from the top of the browser window, as well as zero pixels from the bottom.

 You can apply the following CSS style rule to the `<div id="map"></div>` element to have the Leaflet map fill the entire screen: